 Green Diode (Iris Medical) or Argon Laser

-Surgical Intervention is necessary if the retina shifts from its normal position or if bleeding inside the eye persists fro long duration.
+Surgical intervention is necessary if the retina shifts from its normal position or if bleeding inside the eye persists for a long duration.
 The AMO Gemini, a newer generation Vitrectomy System, with the Iris Medical Green Diode Endolaser helps perform safe surgery to ensure optimal visual recovery.

-Cornea is a clear glass like structure in front of the eye.
+Corneal Diseases & ManagementThe cornea is a clear glass-like structure in front of the eye.
 Any disease affecting this structure results in loss of corneal clarity and thereby affecting vision.
 Corneal scarring can result from infections and trauma (mechanical, thermal or chemical).
 Abnormalities in corneal shape like keratoconus result from inherent structural abnormally and also affect vision.

 The innermost layer of the corneal may become dysfunctional in certain conditions and result in clouding of the cornea.
-This usually requires full thickness corneal transplantation surgery to restore corneal clarity.
-Newer surgical techniques such as Deep Lamellar Endothelial Keratoplast (DLEK) allow surgical replacement of the corneal endothelium without any surface incisions or sutures.
+This usually requires full-thickness corneal transplantation surgery to restore corneal clarity.
+Newer surgical techniques such as Deep Lamellar Endothelial Keratoplasty (DLEK) allow surgical replacement of the corneal endothelium without any surface incisions or sutures.

 Corneal scarring can also affect newborn children and often require early surgical intervention to prevent visual deprivation and loss of visual development.